Pediatric emergency department

 Residents have the choice of having their continuity clinic experience at one of three sites.
 All residents spend one afternoon per week in their resident practice where they provide "longitudinal" primary care for their own panel of patients.
 In this role, residents develop the skills necessary to deliver well-child care including developmental screening and health promotion, as well as continuing care for children with chronic illnesses or disabling conditions.
 This experience takes priority over other assignments.

-The experience at The Effort involves intensive teaching from UCD Pediatrics faculty, with an emphasis on understanding the social determinants of health, developing skills in caring for the underserved, delivering culturally and linguistically effective care and engaging in continuous systems-based practice improvements.
+The experience at WellSpace Health involves intensive teaching from UCD Pediatrics faculty, with an emphasis on understanding the social determinants of health, developing skills in caring for the underserved, delivering culturally and linguistically effective care and engaging in continuous systems-based practice improvements.

-As a new clinic with many patients who have complex social situations, working at the clinic will require commitment and patience.
-To that end, we request incoming interns who have a strong interest in community health and care for the underserved to request that their continuity clinic be at The Effort.
-We are able to accommodate about 2-3 residents each year.
+As a clinic with many patients who have complex social situations, working at the clinic will require commitment and patience.
+To that end, we request incoming interns who have a strong interest in community health and care for the underserved to request that their continuity clinic be at WellSpace Health.
+We are able to accommodate about 2-4 residents each year.

-Dr. Albina Gogo is the Pediatric Medical Director there and, together with a team of dedicated faculty, is involved in developing a core curriculum in community health, advocacy, and care for the underserved, precepting, and ensuring that there is a continuous feedback loop and communication among the residents and The Effort staff.
+Dr. Albina Gogo is the Pediatric Medical Director there and, together with a team of dedicated faculty, is involved in developing a core curriculum in community health, advocacy, and care for the underserved, precepting, and ensuring that there is a continuous feedback loop and communication among the residents and WellSpace Health staff.
 Please contact her with any questions.

 Kaiser: In July 2011, we launched a new continuity clinic site for our residents at Kaiser.
 Kaiser is one of the largest Health Maintenance Organizations (HMO) on the west coast.
-We currently have a Kaiser Davis and a Kaiser Rancho Cordova continuity clinic site.
+We currently have Kaiser Davis, Kaiser Rancho Cordova, and Kaiser Folsom continuity clinic sites.
 Residents at these continuity clinic site have their own panel of patients and learn how to practice pediatrics in a busy community HMO setting.
 We select one intern/year to have Kaiser for their continuity clinic experience.
 We request incoming interns with a strong interest in general outpatient pediatrics in a HMO to request that their continuity clinic be at Kaiser.

 Kaiser Permanente Medical Center